0xSp3ctra/pyCISCO/README.md

   </a>
 </h3>

-Welcome to pyCISCO project, a tool who can generate cisco device configuration files with input arguments.
+Welcome to pyCISCO project, a tool that can generate cisco device configuration files with input arguments.
 # Clone the Repository
 You should clone with
 ```shell